Last update: August 5, 2020

 - If you contact us, we may keep a record of that correspondence and any contact information provided.

-- Information you may submit to inquire about or apply for a job with us.
+- In the case of Hire Military! or other job board related Services, information you may submit for possible employment with members or other information you may submit to inquire about or apply for a job with us.

 - Information you provide when you apply for a certification or purchase or take a course or an exam.